dillenberger/pepperl_fuchs/README.md

 Usage with ROS
 ---------------------------
-The ROS package consists of the driver library and a node named `r2000_node`, which is linked to the library.
+The ROS package `pepperl_fuchs_r2000` consists of the driver library and a node named `r2000_node`, which is linked to the library.
 This is the actual driver node.
+The `dummy_slam_broadcaster` is only needed if you want to display the sensors data using the QuickStart method mentioned below.

 ### Published Topics